aaronibrahim/hey-coworker/README.md

 > * A programmer is likely to get just one uninterrupted 2-hour session in a day

 I agree with these findings.
 Getting pulled out of flow is sometimes necessary, but I work hard to make it an exception, not a rule.
 I throttle my notifications and check in 2-3 times a day.
 If it's urgent, call me.

+### Chat

+Please don't say hello.

+More specifically, don't _just_ say hello, then make me watch your typing indicator while you gather your thoughts.
+It's such a time suck. [nohello.net](https://www.nohello.net) does a good job of explaining it.

 ### Project Updates